 Documentation disclosing whether any individual named in the application have past or present business interests in Other Jurisdictions;

-Documentation of a bond or an escrow account in an amount set by 935 CMR 500.105(16);
+Documentation of a bond or an escrow account in an amount set by 935 CMR 500.105(16): Bond;

 Identification of the proposed address for the license;

 Documentation of a property interest in the proposed address.
-The proposed Marijuana Establishment must be identified in the documentation as the entity that has the property interest.
+The proposed Marijuana Establishment shall be identified in the documentation as the entity that has the property interest.
 Interest may be demonstrated by one of the following:

 Clear legal title to the proposed site;